 I took the road and I fucked it all away.
 Now, in this twilight how dare you speak of grace?

-Dream Theater's album Train of Thought has two f-strikes, one in two different songs.
+- The album Train of Thought has two f-strikes, one in two different songs.
 These are the only two times such word has been used in their discography.

-Pretenders began their career with one.
+- Pretenders began their career with one.
 "Precious", the opening track from their debut album, lands one conspicuously at the end of the bridge leading into the final chorus:

 "But not me, baby, I'm too precious, fuck off!"

-The rest of the album explores the common pop-song subjects of sex, relationships, domestic violence, and gang rape in relatively clean language.
+- The rest of the album explores the common pop-song subjects of sex, relationships, domestic violence, and gang rape in relatively clean language.

-Hamell On Trial's "John Lennon" is a spoken-word ballad about his attempt as a teenager to meet John Lennon.
+- Hamell On Trial's "John Lennon" is a spoken-word ballad about his attempt as a teenager to meet John Lennon.
 After a very lengthy setup, he finally does, and...

-On Devin Townsend's Deconstruction, the singular f-bomb is dropped pretty early on in the first track "Praise the Lowered".
-"Smoke that FUCKING weed, boy!", the reason this is so effective is because Devin hasn't said "Fuck" on any of his records since the last Strapping Young Lad album, plus the obvious emphasis on that one line makes it even better.
+- On Devin Townsend's Deconstruction, the singular f-bomb is dropped pretty early on in the first track "Praise the Lowered".
+"Smoke that FUCKING weed, boy!", the reason this is so effective is that Devin hasn't said "Fuck" on any of his records since the last Strapping Young Lad album, plus the obvious emphasis on that one line makes it even better.

-U2: "And a fucked-up world it is, too" in "Wake Up Dead Man".
+- U2: "And a fucked-up world it is, too" in "Wake Up Dead Man".
 The one time they've used it in a song, EVER, so it's rather jarring, especially in the last song on the album.

-Enter Shikari do this excellently in their song Enter Shikari.
+- Enter Shikari do this excellently in their song Enter Shikari.
 The first word in the first song on their first album is singer Rou Reynolds shouting 'SHIT!', backed up by people screaming.
 Now that's a precision strike.

-CAKE's cover of "I Will Survive" changes the lyric "stupid lock" to "fucking lock".
+- CAKE's cover of "I Will Survive" changes the lyric "stupid lock" to "fucking lock".
 Gloria Gaynor was not pleased.

-Panic! at the Disco had "Lying Is The Most Fun a Girl Can Have Without Taking Her Clothes Off".
+- Panic! at the Disco had "Lying Is The Most Fun a Girl Can Have Without Taking Her Clothes Off".
 They rarely said anything worse than "whore" and "goddamn".

 I have more wit, a better kiss, a hotter touch, a better fuck.

-Skeletonwitch: FIIIYAAAARRR FROM THE MOOOTHEEEER FUCKING SKKKKKYYYYYYYYYYYYY!!!!
+- Skeletonwitch: FIIIYAAAARRR FROM THE MOOOTHEEEER FUCKING SKKKKKYYYYYYYYYYYYY!!!!

-fun. has this in "Some Nights": "Who the FUCK wants to die alone, all dried up in the desert sun?"
+- Fun has this in "Some Nights": "Who the FUCK wants to die alone, all dried up in the desert sun?"

-Their first album was clean, until this moment in the 7-minute closing song "Take Your Time (Coming Home)":
+- Their first album "Aim and Ignite" was clean, until this moment in the 7-minute closing song "Take Your Time (Coming Home)":

 If it's true, then what the fuck have I been doing the last six years?

-Misery Loves Company: Pray for me you fuckers if you fucking dare
+- Misery Loves Company: Pray for me you fuckers if you fucking dare

-I Know Where You Sleep: I (fucked) you/I can never live it down, never live it down
+- I Know Where You Sleep: I (fucked) you/I can never live it down, never live it down

-Thank God I'm Pretty: Everybody thinks that I'm a fucking suicide girl
+- Thank God I'm Pretty: Everybody thinks that I'm a fucking suicide girl

 - God Help Me: Don't make me choose, I've got too much to fucking lose!